Clemapfel/jluna/docs/manual.md

 ```
 (:var, :body)
 ```
 To access the property `:name` we need to first *unroll* the type.
-This means we need to specialize the parameter until the type seizes to be a `UnionAll`:
+This means we need to specialize the parameters using `TypeVars` until the type seizes to be a `UnionAll`:

 ```julia
 type = Array